 If PSLF was going away for current borrowers, do you think they would’ve pumped even more money into expanding it?

-Jamie’s story shows that while loan forgiveness will be difficult to get in the next few years, it will eventually become commonplace baring some massive change in federal policy.
+Jamie’s story shows that while loan forgiveness will be difficult to get in the next few years, it will eventually become commonplace unless there is a massive change in federal policy.
 However, this isn’t likely given the PSLF Waiver opportunity that was put in place by the Biden Administration and expired October 31, 2022.

 Borrowers who stay on top of their finances like you will benefit enormously, and those who ignore their loans will lose out big time.

-If you’d like to get a professional review of your loan situation, we’d love to work with you.
+If you’d like to get more TEPSLF information and a professional review of your loan situation, we’d love to work with you.